 Academy for Mine Training and Energy Technologies

-The West Virginia University Academy for Mine Training and Energy Technologies, also known as Dolls Run, is located 10 miles from WVU's Evansdale Campus in Core, W.Va.
+The West Virginia University Academy for Mine Training and Energy Technologies, also known as Dolls Run, is located 10 miles from WVU's Evansdale Campus in Core.
 A key component of the facility is its simulated underground mine lab, which was dedicated in 2009.

 The simulated mine has several mobile mine equipment props, a non-functioning actual load center, several adjustable regulators, and an overcast.
 There is a lifeline installed in both the primary and secondary escape ways, and the simulated mine also has a Strata Fresh Air Bay training model.